Webpage of Jan Claes | Book tips

 What really separates world-class performers from everybody else

 The author was looking for scientific proof of the concept of talent (genetic advantages to excel in some skill).
 He found .. none.
 Then, he studied a number of so-called wonder-children and found that most of them have grown up in a context where they could start learning the relevant skills at a young age.
 Usually at least one close family member was a specialist in the domain and at least one was some kind of teacher.
-He proposes that you can master any skill with 10,000 hours of practice, on the condition that you have no physical disability in the way.
+He proposes that you can master any skill with 10,000 hours of practice, on the condition that you have no physical disability hindering you.
 Moreover, he stresses the importance of deliberate practice: Focus your practice on your weak points.
 A soccer player does not only play matches on training, they work on specific (sub)skills first and then integrate it.

 Why we sleep, Matthew Walker